 Here’s how different types of trees are impacted by winter weather:

-● Coniferous Trees - Coniferous trees are evergreens.
+Coniferous trees are evergreens.
 If they’re not trimmed properly after a winter storm, the tree will become far more susceptible to damage from high winds.
-Trees with shallow roots often don’t survive storms when they are unable to resist the strong winter wind.
+While they can handle the low temperatures, some evergreens, especially trees with shallow roots, often don’t survive storms because they are unable to resist the strong winter wind.

 Contact Your Woodbury Source for Tree Removal and Pruning

 Few things are more beautiful than a healthy lawn filled with thriving, healthy trees.
 By taking steps now to protect your trees after a winter storm, you can ensure they have a full recovery.

 At Vital Tree Service in Minnesota, our highly experienced tree pruning and trimming experts will work hard to help you save any trees that can be saved.
 To see our past work, visit our online gallery.
 Then give us a call at 651-341-4021 or contact us online to discuss your tree trimming and pruning concerns.